EvacuKids Youth Outreach Program

-Want to learn more about offering EvacuKids in your program?
-Contact Kali Roy at firstname.lastname@example.org
+Want to learn more about the EvacuKids program?
+Contact our Program & Volunteer Manager at email@example.com or call: (504) 517-3580

 Since its development in 2009, we have reached over 800 underserved students to-date in the Gentilly, Central City, New Orleans East, and Broadmoor neighborhoods.
 Data from 2013 show successful preparedness implementation: 76.4% of students are able to identify what constitutes a complete preparedness kit and 84% of students were able to recall the location of their neighborhood Evacuspot and directions there.

 In Orleans Parish, there are 78,845 children under the age of 18, of which 39% live in poverty, and 19% of overall households do not have access to a car.
-Despite the poor history of evacuation and the annual threat of hurricanes, New Orleans’ schools do not offer any standard disaster preparedness curriculum.
 Thus, it is crucial that EvacuKids is expanded to reach the most at-risk residents: our children and young adults.
 Of our program participants, 98% receive free or reduced lunches.
 Some communities are not only socio-economically vulnerable, but geographically vulnerable due to a higher likelihood of living in flood zones.

 Fostering preparedness and literacy, the program teaches students about the science behind hurricanes, cyclonic formation, and other naturally occurring phenomena.
 Curiosity of the natural world is reinforced through the promotion of critical thinking and reasoning skills.
 Evacuation routes are important map features and EvacuKids are challenged to engage in spatial reasoning to locate the Louisiana coastline, Mississippi River, the City of New Orleans, their neighborhood, and their nearest Evacuspot.
 This learned preparedness expertise empowers children and youth to act before and during storms.
 Ultimately, our curriculum and coordinators foster self-sufficient, informed citizens who contribute to creating a sustainable, safer community.